 The Tennessee Overhill is a treasure trove of rivers, waterfalls, wooded mountains, quiet backroads, sprawling farmland and rolling hills set against the backdrop of Cherokee National Forest.
-On this supported tour, you’ll have the opportunity to ride and explore at your own pace and take in the amazing surroundings.
+On this self-guided tour, you’ll have the opportunity to ride and explore at your own pace and take in the amazing surroundings.

 It’s a region where tradition and family still mean everything, and it’s the family-owned farms and vineyards that share this tour’s focus with the natural beauty.